Anne Bonny (sometimes spelled 'Bonney') was an 18th century Irish pirate and arguably the most famous real life version of a Pirate Girl.

 Anne Bonny: "Had you fought like a man, you need not have been hanged like a dog."

 - Sweet on Polly Oliver: Anne fell for Mary Reade (then disguised as a man) until the latter had to confide her real identity.
+For this reason, she is sometimes read as Ambiguously Bi.

 - Sweet Polly Oliver: As a child, though not (contrary to legend) as a pirate.